intercom/intercom-ios/README.md

 If you are supporting iOS 10 in your app, you'll need to make sure that you add `NSPhotoLibraryUsageDescription` to your `Info.plist` so that your users have the ability to upload photos in Intercom's messenger.
 This is a new permissions requirement from Apple in iOS 10.

 ##Example app
-There is a sample app provided [here](https://github.com/intercom/intercom-ios/tree/master/Examples) for both Objective-C and Swift.
+There is an example app provided [here](https://github.com/intercom/intercom-ios/tree/master/Examples) for both Objective-C and Swift.

 ##Setup and Configuration